alxbetz/bendr/README.md

 install.packages('devtools')
 ```
 #### Windows users only:
-there is a known bug that R freezes when installing the package 'BH' automatically, as a dependency of ggplot.
-Therefore, install it manually by running the the following command first.
+There is a known bug that R freezes when installing the package 'BH' automatically, as a dependency of ggplot.
+Therefore, you need to install it manually by running the the following command first.
 ```R
 install.packages('BH')
 ```